YanzheL/Matrix/README.md

 ###Matrix is a command line application which is used for solving simple linear algebra problems.<br>
 ###This program mainly suit for UNIX/Linux plaforms, but files in "Matrix" folder is still compatible with Windows (With some functions disabled)<br>
+###All the source code file except "cJSON.c" and "cJSON.h" are written by Yanzhe Lee.
 ###Having tested quantities times, this program works perfectly on OSX system.
 There are some MODEs that you can choose to solve different kinds of problems.<br>
 Some MODE will ask you to input the value of 'm' or ‘n', which represents row and column number of a matrix.<br><br>